-- Sharing interesting co-investment opportunities: In the last 5 years, we offered more than US\$2.5 billion in co-investment opportunities to our LPs: - Acting as a thought-partner to our clients: We are often sought by our client base as a knowledge reference on macroeconomic and sector-specific trends in Latin America, given our successful track record as an investor in key sectors such as healthcare, food & beverage, infrastructure and agribusiness, among others; and - Our robust and structured reporting process: We offer transparent and regular disclosure of our funds' performance, as well as detailed information on our portfolio of companies and investments.
+- · Sharing interesting co-investment opportunities: In the last 5 years, we offered more than US\$2.5 billion in co-investment opportunities to our LPs; - Acting as a thought-partner to our clients: We are often sought by our client base as a knowledge reference on macroeconomic and sector-specific trends in Latin America, given our successful track record as an investor in key sectors such as healthcare, food & beverage, infrastructure and agribusiness, among others; and - Our robust and structured reporting process: We offer transparent and regular disclosure of our funds' performance, as well as detailed information on our portfolio of companies and investments.

 As a result of our consistent track record and the trust we have been able to gain and nurture, many of our clients have been supporting us for many years.
-As of September 30, 2020, more than 60% of total commitments to our funds were made from LPs investing with us for over 8 years.
-From 2014 to September 30, 2020, the commitments among recurring clients increased by over 33% for our flagship products.
+As of December 31, 2020, approximately 60% of our current LPs have been investing with us for over 10 years.
+On the latest funds raised for our flagship products, the commitments among recurring clients increased by over 33%.
 We intend to capitalize on these competitive strengths to expand the relationships with our existing clients and to pursue opportunities in new client segments such as high-net-worth individuals, regional and local institutional investors, and affluent mass investors, both in Latin America as well as globally.

 Continue to increase our innovative private markets product portfolio.
 Starting from our traditional private equity platform, we developed a wide range of products to better meet the needs of our ever-growing client base.
 Today, our portfolio comprises sophisticated private equity and infrastructure funds as well as more accessible products such as our Constructivist Equity Fund and listed real estate funds.